wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'are noisy',
     'are sacred for the locals',
     'could make you hungry',
-    'that lead to the fey world',
+    'lead to the fey world',
+    'are boiling hot',
+    'are violent',
   ];
   gen_data['forestmonster'] = [
     'the Athachs, who {athachculture} {athachproblem}',